ballerina-platform/ballerina-distribution/examples/http-client-payload-constraint-validation/http_client_payload_constraint_validation.md

 # HTTP client - Payload constraint validation

-The response payload type can define constraints that require validation when obtaining the response.
-This validation happens automatically during response data binding.
-If the validation fails, a `http:PayloadValidationError` will be returned with the validation error message.
+The client level response data binding also validates the payload against any constraints defined on the response payload type.
+If the validation fails, `http:PayloadValidationError` will be returned with the validation error message.
+Use this to directly validate the response payload with respect to the defined constraints.

 ::: code http_client_payload_constraint_validation.bal :::